aheil/cse-theme/README.md

 ## Installation

-This theme was devloped for one of my courses, you can view the course (and thus this theme) [here](https://chauff.github.io/Web-Teaching/).
 This repository does not have to be forked or cloned.
 It can be used as [remote theme](https://github.blog/2017-11-29-use-any-theme-with-github-pages/).
 All that is needed in the repository to apply the theme to is to copy `_config.yml` and `404.html` to your repository's root directory and add the following two lines to `_config.yml`:

 ```
 baseurl: "/your-repository-name/"